2-Mercaptopyridine: Main reactions

-2-Mercaptopyridine and the disulfide are chelating ligands.
-2-mercaptopyridine forms the indium(III) complex In(PyS)3 complexes in supercritical carbon dioxide.
-2-Mercaptopyridine may also be used to coat porous media in order to purify plasmid DNA of impurities such as RNA and proteins at relatively quick timescales to similar methods.
+2-Mercaptopyridine and the disulfide are precursors to the chelating ligand C5H4NS-.
+This anion forms the indium(III) complex In(PyS)3 complex.
+2-Mercaptopyridine has also been investigated as a reagent to purify plasmid DNA of impurities such as RNA and proteins at relatively quick timescales to similar methods.
 2-Mercaptopyridine is also used acylate phenols, amines, and carboxylic acids.

-Another application lies in metal-free catalysis: 2-mercaptopyridine can be used as a catalyst for isodesmic C-H borylation of heteroarenes.
+2-Mercaptopyridine can be used as a catalyst for isodesmic C-H borylation of heteroarenes.
 The particular pattern of Lewis base and Brønsted acid allows to cleave boron-carbons bonds and then form a new boron-carbon bond by lewis pair mediated C-H activation.